Enterpyze/Public-Api-examples/README.md

 # Public-Api-examples
-Examlple integrations using the Enterpryze public API
+Examlple integrations and resources using the Enterpryze public API